kval122/Python-Investigate-TMBD-Movies/README.md

-# Python-Investigate-TMBD-Movies
+Title: TMDB Movie Exploration with Python

+Description:

-This project will involve an in-depth analysis of data describing 100k movies collected from The Movie Database (TMDB).
+This project delves into the fascinating world of movies using data from The Movie Database (TMDB).
+We'll leverage the power of Python libraries like NumPy, Pandas, Matplotlib, and Seaborn to uncover insights into movie runtime, average vote, and release year relationships.

-In this analysis we are focusing on the relationship between average vote, movie runtime and release year.

-The questions we would like to know about this data are:
+Key Questions:

-Does the runtime of the movie have an effect on the vote average?
+Does movie runtime impact the average vote?

-How has movie runtime changed over the years?
+How has movie runtime evolved over time?

-How has vote average changed over the years?
+How has average vote changed throughout the years?
+Data:

+Source: Udacity (link the dataset source if available)
+Format: CSV (Comma-Separated Values)
+Project Structure:

+data/: Contains the TMDB movie data (CSV file) notebooks/: Houses Jupyter Notebook files for analysis and visualizations
+Dependencies:

+NumPy
+Pandas
+Matplotlib
+Seaborn